cs123tas/projects/scenegraph/Sceneview.md

 Recall from class that a scene graph's purpose is to deal with hierarchical transformations.
 Therefore, we have made a distinction in this assignment: objects and lights are part of the scene graph, and the camera is not.
 The camera is part of the canvas.
 You will find this distinction to be handy when it comes time to implement additional rendering interfaces.

-In this assignment, you are only responsible for setting up the objects and the lights.
+In this assignment, you are only responsible for setting up the global data, the objects, and the lights.
 We take care of setting up the camera for you; your implementation in CamtransCamera will be used automatically by the support code.

 **Hint**: You should use *setLight* and *applyMaterial* method of m_phongShader, which take care of a lot of tricky OpenGL stuff for you.